DavidVogelxyz/python_tui/README.md

 ## Acknowledgments

-- Inspired by the `linutil` project's TUI design
+- Inspired by the `ChrisTitusTech/linutil` project's TUI design
+- Worked with Cursor and its AI agent
 - Built with the excellent `textual` framework
 - Uses `psutil` for system monitoring capabilities